not-nef/VocalScrollWheel/about.md

-# Template Mod
+# VolumeScrollWheel

-Edit about.md to change this
+HJfods VolumeScrollWheel mod ported to geode by nef

+Hold alt and scroll to change the music and sfx volume